 The Future of MIDI

-In the future, we will see more innovative designs from wearable tech like gloves to mind-blowing, futuristic takes on the keyboard like the ROLI Seaboard.
-To stay in step with the times is important, but the key is to find a solution that works with you!
+In the future, we will see more innovative designs from wearable tech like MIDI gloves to exotic, futuristic takes on the keyboard like the ROLI Seaboard.
+To stay in step with the trends is important, but the goal should always to find a MIDI device that works with you.

 About The Author